'Guardians' rallies summer box office with $11.2 million opening night

-LOS ANGELES The "Guardians of the Galaxy" stormed into the box office with a $11.2 million opening night, Walt Disney Co said on Friday, and could outperform expectations if it keeps drawing viewers with a new leading man, strong reviews and social media buzz.
+LOS ANGELES The "Guardians of the Galaxy" stormed into the box office with a $11.2 million (8.3 million pounds) opening night, Walt Disney Co said on Friday, and could outperform expectations if it keeps drawing viewers with a new leading man, strong reviews and social media buzz.

 "Guardians," the newest franchise from the Disney-owned Marvel universe, follows a rogue band of misfits on an intergalactic space adventure.